-Oscillator is an electronic device provides a source of the repetitive alternating current signal across its output terminal without needing any input because signal generated is usually of constant amplitude.
-Common signals generated by the oscillators includes clock signals, sound signals produced by video games, electronic beepers and broadcast signals by television and radio transmitters.
+An oscillator is an electronic device which provides the source of a repetitive alternating current signal across its output terminal without needing any input because signal generated is usually of constant amplitude.
+Common signals generated includes clock signals, sound signals produced by video games, electronic beepers and broadcast signals by television and radio transmitters.
 In our previous article, we explain about oscillator circuit in brief.
 Have a look at it.

-Generally, oscillators are characterised according to the frequency generated at their output signal because for stabilisation different frequencies are required in different areas.
+Generally, oscillators are characterized according to the frequency generated at their output signal because for stabilization different frequencies are required in different areas.
 For example:

-Oscillator is a mechanical or electronic device works on the principle of oscillation i.e. a periodic fluctuation between two things based on changes in energy.
+An oscillator is a mechanical or electronic device that works on the principle of oscillation i.e. a periodic fluctuation between two things based on changes in energy.
 It employs a sensitive amplifier whose output is fed back to the input in phase, this type of feedback is known as positive feedback.
 The wave shape and amplitude are determined by the design of the oscillator circuit and choice of component values.
-Two main types of oscillators are Harmonic or linear Oscillator and Relaxation or Non linear oscillator.
+Two main types of oscillators are Harmonic or linear Oscillator and Relaxation or Non-linear oscillator.